Acute lymphocytic leukemia

 - Other translocations may occur in ALL, including t(17;19) and t(9;12).

 Acute lymphocytic leukemia (ALL) is diagnosed in about 6,000 Americans each year.
-Children account for two third of these new cases.
+Children account for two thirds of these new cases.

 ALL in Children